tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Final.md

 That night, after a subdued dinner, Duyên showed me to a small bedroom on the ground floor they had set aside for me, its windows offering a view of the garden under the moonlight.

-I settled into the bedroom, the weight of the day pressing down on me.
+I settled into the bed, the weight of the day pressing down on me.
 The moonlight spilled across the floor, casting shadows that seemed to dance with my tumultuous thoughts.
 My phone buzzed with an incoming video call, a welcome distraction.
 It was Mira.

 "Hey, what’s up?”
 I greeted her.